DDF operators in the Hybrid Formalism: The bosonisation of the symplectic bosons

 \subsection{The Wakimoto fields}

-Using the bosonisation of the symplectic bosons, it is possible (at least formally) to realise the Wakimoto fields.
+Using the bosonisation of the symplectic bosons, it is possible to realise the Wakimoto fields.
 The Wakimoto representation of $\mathfrak{sl}(2,\mathbb{R})_1$ consists of a pair of commuting ghosts $(\beta,\gamma)$ with weights $(1,0)$, and a boson $\partial \Phi$ of weight $1$ with the following OPEs \cite{Giveon:1998ns,Eberhardt:2019qcl}

 where the other OPEs are trivial.
 The $\mathfrak{sl}(2,\mathbb{R})_1$ generators are written as follows \cite{Eberhardt:2019qcl}

 We have taken this particular normal-ordering in $J^-$ in order to get the correct OPEs.
 This normal-ordering can be also written as